 Immuta and Databricks have formed a deep business partnership and integrated their market-leading analytics and data governance solutions to deliver the best unified analytics in the cloud plus native data governance and access control.

 Your most sensitive data is also your most valuable asset when it comes to analytics and data science.
 But if your most valuable asset can’t be accessed in real-time by analysts and data scientists – is it valuable anymore?

 Organizations today know that making their data centralized, discoverable, and actionable is the key to data-driven innovation, personalized user experiences, and revenue growth.
-But as new data privacy regulations like California’s CCPA and Europe’s GDPR are introduced, and as internal data rules and security policies get stricter, data scientists are losing access to critical data.
+But with strict data privacy regulations like California’s CCPA and Europe’s GDPR, and internal data rules and security policies, data scientists are losing access to critical data.
 As a result, advanced analytics and data science projects – which require fast access to data – are slowing down or coming to a halt.

 But what if your data science platform had data governance and privacy protection built in?
 What if it automatically knew what data to share with each user, for their role, purpose or project?
 And what if you could easily invite consultants or clients to participate in analytics projects, ensuring the same data policies (or even stricter policies) apply to them?

 This is no longer a vision – it’s reality.

 Today we’re excited to share that we’ve deepened our business partnership to strengthen Databricks access control, and introduced a new, native product integration that fuses Immuta’s automated Data Security platform with Databricks’ market-leading Unified Data Analytics Platform.
 It’s the best in data governance and data analytics – now one.